Buster began cooking as a wee pup by watching his mother fix the kibble. He was hooked. He loves preparing—and writing about—food.

 - Here's the odd part: after you've mixed about half of the butter/lard, meaning you still have roughly half of the marble-sized pieces still in the flour, wet your hands at the tap, shake off the excess, then continue to mix the butter and flour with your fingers.
 You'll need to wet your hands 3 or 4 times while you're combining the flour and butter.

-- Leave some larger pieces of butter (about the size of peas) -- they will make your crust flaky.
+- Leave some larger pieces of butter (about the size of peas)—they will make your crust flaky.

-- Spoon about 5 tablespoons of the iced water in your flour, and then use a fork to slowly incorporate the water.
+- Spoon about 5 tablespoons of the iced water into your flour, and then use a fork to slowly incorporate the water.
 It's okay to add more water.
 Most recipes don't include enough water.
 However, because you've wetted your hands with water you will notice that you won't need much more than the original 5 tablespoons.

 - Gather it into a ball and place it on plastic wrap.
 If there's a little bit on the bottom of your bowl that's still dry, it's okay.
-Press it onto the top of the ball of dough, wrap it up tightly and put it into the fridge.
+Press it onto the top of the ball of dough, wrap it up tightly, and put it into the fridge.

-- I usually make my dough in the morning, put it into the refrigerator, then later in the afternoon when I'm ready to make the cobbler, my crust-dough is ready to go.
+- I usually make my dough in the morning, put it into the refrigerator, then later in the afternoon when I'm ready to make the cobbler, my crust dough is ready to go.